-To that end, you can come to an information session, research the award’s website to find guidance on what to write – a good example, for the Gilman Scholarship, can be found here in the "Essays" tab – and maybe even start an online application.
-Even if you decide not to apply for an award, it is always a good idea to start an online application, such that you can gain familiarity with it.
-There is no penalty for starting, but not submitting, an online application.
+While preparing a submission, you can come to an information session, research the award’s website to find guidance on what to write and start an online application.
+Even if you decide not to apply for an award, it is always a good idea to start an online application, to gain familiarity with that program’s application process.
+There is no penalty for not submitting an online application.

 Over the summer, you can revisit the award requirements and outline for your plans, so it can evolve into a full proposal.
-The Fellowship Office can help you with this: you can always contact us and send us your essays via email.
+The Fellowship Office can help you with this: you can always contact us and send us your essays via e-mail.
 We can work with you on all aspects of an application, especially in organizing and polishing essays.
 Fellowship Office staff are available to assist you throughout the year, including over the summer.

 By taking these steps, you can prepare yourself for fall deadlines, such that you can better manage both your application responsibilities and your fall classwork.